Port0r/OAI-TTS-Server-for-F5-TTS/README.md

 ```
 ## Create your own voices

 The .toml file contains parameters for F5 TTS regarding this voice, like the name of corresonding .wav file and the transscript.
-This demo voice was created with the movie Her in mind, where Scarlet Johannson is the voice of an AI.
+This demo voice was created with the movie Her in mind, where Scarlett Johansson is the voice of an AI.

 To add your own voices, you need a short voice sample in .wav format and a .toml file.
 Just copy and adjust.